olion500/olion500/README.md

 👋  Hi there!
-I'm **full stack developer** skilled in AWS, API, and APP.🚀
+I'm **Backend Developer** skilled in AWS, API, and APP.🚀
 For the past year, I have been interested in creating MSA architecture with AWS and a backend with Spring boot.
 Sometimes I develop cross-platforms mobile app like Flutter.